 The Office of Human Resources disseminates Exit Interview letters and forms to separating employees.
-These letters inform employees of their rights to meet with the staff of RIC's Human Resources Department and/or the State Equal Opportunity Office in order to discuss conditions surrounding their employment and separation.
+These letters inform employees of their rights to meet with the staff of the State Equal Opportunity Office in order to discuss conditions surrounding their employment and separation.
 All separated employees are offered the opportunity for an Exit Interview with the State Equal Opportunity Office.

-3. Flex-Time
+3. Flex-Time and Teleworking

 RIC does not have a policy on flex time, however, the State of RI policy found here may extend to applicable job classifications.
+RIC's Teleworking Policy can be found here.